will-wow/realtalk-front/README.md

 realtalk.
-(Angular front-end)
+(Angular frontend)
 =====
 real talk in real time.

-This is the repositiory for the realtalk. front-end.
-For the Node.js back-end, see [realtalk](https://github.com/whenther/realtalk).
+This is the repositiory for the web-based frontend.
+For the Node.js backend, see [realtalk](https://github.com/whenther/realtalk).